EtchedPixels/FUZIX/Kernel/platform-zeta-v2/README.md

 ## Not Supported

-- Parport Prop as disk controller (minimal tty support)
+- Parport Prop as disk controller
 - Booting directly from ROMWBW

 ## Emulation